sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

   yourself).
 * `errid`: set the error ID.
 TODO this is currently pretty useless as a public API because JSErrorEnum is not extendable.
-* `ishtmldda`: creates a "falsy" object, like document.all.
-Currently, only one of these is allowed per context.

 ### jsget, jsset: basic property reflectors